rdig/es6g-init/README.md

 Task runner and orchestrator (well, there's npm...) of various services (transpiling, http server, file watcher, ...).

 More info: [gulpjs.com](http://gulpjs.com/)

+There are also a number of other packages (gulp plugins) used for various task:
+- **gulp-babel** - a Gulp plugin for Babel.
+More info [github.com/babel/gulp-babel](https://github.com/babel/gulp-babel)
+- **gulp-inject** - Inject .js files into .html.
+More info: [github.com/klei/gulp-inject](https://github.com/klei/gulp-inject)

 ### Del